|My Favourite Planet > English > Middle East > Turkey > |

 The position of Marathesion relative to the other three places is unclear, but the term "the more distant for the nearer place" is presumed to mean that Neapolis was nearer to Samos, and Marathesion nearer to Ephesus.
 Pliny's report may lead us to think that Phygela was closer to Panionion (i.e. further south) than Marathesion.

-Unfortunately, some of the sources usually helpful in identifying ancient places are silent concerning settlements along this stretch of coast.
-For example, no settlement is marked Ephesus and Miletus on the Tabula Peutingeriana
+Unfortunately, some of the other sources usually helpful in identifying ancient places are silent concerning settlements along this stretch of coast.
+For example, no settlement is marked on or near the coast between Ephesus and Miletus on the Tabula Peutingeriana

 It is thought an Ionian settlement known as Neapolis (Νεάπολις, New City) was founded on the Yilanci Burnu headland